AppImage/docs.appimage.org/source/reference/best-practices.rst

 	which replaces all occurrences of :code:`/usr` with :code:`././`, which simply means "here".

-There are libraries which make this easier, for example `BinReloc`_.
+There are libraries which make this easier.
 Also see `Resourceful`_, a project to study of cross-platform techniques for building applications and libraries that use resource files (e.g. icons, configuration, data).

 Some application frameworks such as Qt have this functionality built-in, for example in :code:`QString QCoreApplication::applicationDirPath()` (`see documentation`_), and construct a *relative* path to :code:`../share/kaidan/images/` from there.